About The Foundation

 The mission of the Peggy and Jack Baskin Foundation is to create and support strategies for eliminating obstacles facing marginalized populations, in order to reach gender and racial equity.

 The Foundation focuses on the following program areas:

 - Education, in an effort to ensure equal access to education for all community members.

 The Peggy and Jack Baskin Foundation currently awards grants to nonprofit organizations that serve people and communities in Monterey and Santa Cruz Counties (also known as the tribal lands of the Amah Mutsun, Ohlone, Chalon, Awaswas, and Esselen nations), and occasionally the Greater San Francisco Bay Area.
 Organizations may be considered outside of this region on a discretionary basis.
 Grants are restricted to the United States.
-We do not accept unsolicited applications.
+We do not accept unsolicited proposals.